CieloCris/School_District_Analysis/README.md

 We also considered that there were 461 students in the Ninth-grade of Thomas High School (THS).
 That means that the dishonest studets represents only 1.2% of the total sample.

-The following dataframe shows results of the School Distric after the second analysis was done.
+The following dataframes shows results of the School Distric of the first and second analysis, respectively:

+0distric_summay

+1_challenge_distric_summary

+As we can see, the data modifications didn't have huge impacts on the School District's analysis.
+The metrics only decreased a little.

 How is the District Summary afected?